MatthewSigit/XTern-AI/README.md

 # XTern-AI-Prompt

-This is a repository written for the XTern Artificial Intelligence Work Prompt (2023) as part of my application.
+This is a repository written for XTern AI (2023).

 For Readers: